Nucleosynthesis of elements in gamma ray bursts engines: Conclusions

 \section{Conclusions}

-We considered here the central engine model for gamma ray bursts, as resulting from the massive rotating star collapse or a compact object merger.
-The two accretion rates invoked as model parameters, refer to these two progenitor types, usually suggested for long and short GRBs.
-Our numerical modeling of the accretion flow around a spinning black hole shows, that for moderate accretion rates ($\sim 0.1 M_{\odot} s^{-1}$), the flow is transparent to neutrinos and free species are only mildly degenerate.
+We considered the central engine model for gamma-ray bursts, which result from the massive rotating star collapse or a compact object merger.
+The two accretion rates invoked as model parameters refer to these two progenitor types, which is usually suggested for long and short GRBs.
+Our numerical modeling of the accretion flow around a spinning black hole shows that the flow is transparent to neutrinos and free species are only mildly degenerate for moderate accretion rates ($\sim 0.1 M_{\odot} s^{-1}$).
 Helium nucleosynthesis occurs at the distance of $\sim 100$ gravitational radii.
-For large accretion rates, above $\sim 1 M_{\odot} s^{-1}$, the innermost part of the disk is opaque to neutrinos.
-Here, the neutrons, protons and electrons are degenerate.
+For large accretion rates above $\sim 1 M_{\odot} s^{-1}$, the innermost part of the disk is opaque to neutrinos.
+Here, the neutrons, protons, and electrons are degenerate.
 The outflows from this region should be neutron rich.
-The neutrons therefore should be present at large distances within the expanding fireball (i.e. $\sim 10^{17}$ cm).
-Their large kinetic energy will affect the dynamics of the expanding fireball and lead to interaction with the circumburst medium \citep{2013ApJ...765..125L}.
+The neutrons, therefore, should be present at large distances within the expanding fireball (i.e. $\sim 10^{17}$ cm).
+Their large kinetic energy affects the dynamics of the expanding fireball and leads to interaction with the circumburst medium \citep{2013ApJ...765..125L}.